vipin-pstuff/javascript-notes/js-course-WebDevSimplified/1-beginner-JS-course-notes/8-advanced-DOM/65-advanced-todo-list.md

             const todoId = parent.dataset.todoId
             // remove the todo from the UI parent.remove()
-            // remove the todo from the list i.e inside local storage
+            // remove the todo from the list i.e todos array
-            // re save the new todos
+            // re-save the new todos inside local storage })
-        })

         - so when we delete the todo & refresh the page then that todo comes again in UI

-        - so we need to delete that todo from local storage also & re save that new todo list inside local storage
+        - so we need to delete that todo from local storage also & re-save that new todo list inside local storage

     STEP 7.2 : remove the todo from the list